gurkirt/RetinaNet.pytorch.1.x/README.md

 ## Architecture
 ![RetinaNet Structure](/figures/retinaNet.png)

 ResNet is used as a backbone network (a) to build the pyramid features (b).
 Each classification (c) and regression (d) subnet is made of 4 convolutional layers and finally a convolutional layer to predict the class scores and bounding box coordinated respectively.

-Similar to orignal paper, we freeze the batch normalisation layers of ResNet based backbone networks.
-Also, few inital layers are also frozen, see `fbn` flag in training arguments.
+Similar to the original paper, we freeze the batch normalisation layers of ResNet based backbone networks.
+Also, few initial layers are also frozen, see `fbn` flag in training arguments.

 ## Loss functions
 ### OHEM with multi-box loss function
 We use multi-box loss function with online hard example mining (OHEM), similar to [SSD](https://arxiv.org/pdf/1512.02325.pdf).
 A huge thanks to Max DeGroot, Ellis Brown for [Pytorch implementation](https://github.com/amdegroot/ssd.pytorch) of SSD and loss function.

-### Focal losss
+### Focal loss
-Same as in in the orignal paper we use sigmoid focal loss, see [RetnaNet](https://arxiv.org/pdf/1708.02002.pdf).
+Same as in the original paper we use sigmoid focal loss, see [RetnaNet](https://arxiv.org/pdf/1708.02002.pdf).
 We use pure pytorch implementation of it.

 ### Yolo Loss
 Multi-part loss function from [YOLO](https://pjreddie.com/darknet/yolo/) is also implemented here.